Switch to the postgres user

 WantedBy=multi-user.target

-Replace /path/to/palpo with the actual directory where Palpo is located and set the correct user.
+Replace /path/to/palpo with the actual path to Palpo and set the correct user.

 2. Reload systemd and enable the service: